itsmeknt/emacs-config/README.md

 `C-c m c` - (markdown mode only) copy the code block content the cursor is on

+`C-c m s` - (markdown mode only) send the code block content the cursor is on to the last buffer

-`C-c m s` - (markdown mode only) send the code block content the cursor is on to the vterm buffer
+`C-c m e` - (markdown mode only) send and execute the code block content the cursor is on to the vterm buffer

 ### Magit hotkeys: